 Swimming pools require a consistent regimen of maintenance and chemicals in order to remain clean and clear.
-Occasionally, however, pool water chemistry suffers and water becomes foamy; or, in some cases, a thin film appears on the water's surface.
-These are both signs that the water's calcium hardness and sanitizer levels potentially need to be balanced.
+Occasionally, however, pool water chemistry suffers and water becomes foamy — or, in some cases, a thin film appears on the water's surface.
+These are both signs that the water's calcium hardness and sanitizer levels may need to be balanced.

-Most pools use chlorine as the main sanitizer.
-It's responsible for keeping the water free of bacteria, which helps prevent algae and other problems associated with a dirty pool.
-A film can form over the pool from a combination of body oils, lotions and dirt that build up due to heavy usage.
-This film can form also when the pool's filtration system doesn't operate correctly.
+Swimming pools use chlorine as the main sanitizer.
+This chemical is responsible for keeping the water free of bacteria, which helps prevent algae and other problems associated with a dirty pool.
+A film can form on the water from a combination of body oils, lotions, and dirt that build up due to heavy usage.
+This film can also form when the pool's filtration system doesn't operate correctly.
 To be effective, the filter needs to run for at least 12 hours per day to circulate chemicals and filter out dirt and debris.

 A filter needs water in order to operate properly.
 If the filter does not have enough water going through the system, air enters the lines.
-Make sure the water is at least at the halfway mark of the pool skimmer's vertical height.
-Leaving the water lower than that can cause bubbles to blow from the return jet.
-This leaves a heavy foam-like appearance on the pool surface.
-Check the pool hoses as well for cracks that allow air into the filter system.
+Make sure the water level reaches to at least at the halfway mark of the side opening on the pool skimmer.
+A lower water level can cause bubbles to be generated from the force of the pool's return jet, which can leave a heavy foam-like appearance on the pool surface.
+Check the pool hoses as well, looking for cracks that allow air into the filter system.

 How to Fix Filmy and Foamy Pool Water

 A surface film on the top of the water can be an early indicator of a sanitizer problem in your swimming pool.
 Here's how to fix filmy and foamy pool water: